okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

 ### Add an Avatar in Okta

-You might notice that an avatar is not returned from the user info endpoint.
+You might notice that the user info endpoint doesn't return an avatar.
 The code in `app.ts` sets the avatar based on a `picture` attribute.

 ```ts
 private updateUi() {